DieCastMagicStudios/DCMAnalytics/README.md

 # DCM Analytics
-A public-facing repository containing the code used for gameplay telemetry in the game [Iris Burning](https://irisburning.com/), licensed under the Apache License version 2.0.
+A public-facing repository containing the code used for gameplay telemetry in the game [Iris Burning](https://irisburning.com/).
+This code is icensed under the Apache License version 2.0, whereas Iris Burning is licensed under the terms of its own EULA.

 Iris Burning is a trademark of Die-Cast Magic Studios, LLC.
 Copyright 2017 - All rights reserved.
 We release any and all warranty, express or implied,